StrangeDS/ViewFinderRe/README.md

 #### Using the Plugin
 1. Extract the plugin into `YourProject/Plugins/`.
 If the Plugins folder does not exist, create it manually.
-2. Open your project.
+2. Reopen your project (compile the plugin).
 In the Plugins panel, search for `ViewFinderRe` and enable it.
 3. Complete the [Prerequisites](#prerequisites).

 #### Try out the demo
 1. Open the demo map: `Plugins/ViewFinderRe/Content/Maps/L_Demo`
 2. Click Play in Editor to run the demo.
-Explanations are provided in the scene.
+Explanations are provided in the scene (with localization support for Chinese/English).
 Have fun!

+[**Demo Video 1**](https://www.bilibili.com/video/BV1HgBoB4EMd/?&p=1): Full walkthrough of the demo map [**Demo Video 2**](https://www.bilibili.com/video/BV1HgBoB4EMd/?&p=2): *Using the Plugin*, covering *prerequisites* and *minimal steps* to *Get Started*.
+Chinese/English localization is supported.

 Working on getting this onto Fab...